What to Expect From Your Mindbloom Guide

 While it is possible to encounter an emotionally or mentally challenging experience, with attention to and support with integration, these are often opportunities for the biggest steps towards growth and transformation.
 Your Guide is skilled on how to support you in landing from these experiences and also throughout the integration process.

 What Will My Relationship With My Guide Look Like?

 Throughout your Mindbloom journey, your Guide will support you both virtually on video and through unlimited text support.
 Your Guide will also reach out via text throughout your treatment, and you are able to message them at any time, for any reason (i.e. treatment questions, preparation/integration assistance, tech support or anything else).

 Below is an an overview of the journey’s flow and your Guide’s involvement:

 Your Guide will reach out via text a couple of times before your first at-home Mindbloom treatment, to support you in preparation and intention setting.
 You will then meet virtually on video before your first session for a preparation call to help you set up for and navigate the experience and also finalize intentions.

 After your first treatment, you will be rejoined on video by your Guide to ensure your safety, support with integration, and make a suitable plan for treatment moving forward with your remaining five sessions.

 Your second session

-Your third and fourth sessions
+Your third through sixth sessions

 Additional support options during your journey